Carter helps Mississippi State beat Missouri 67-63

-The Bulldogs opened efficiently, shooting 58% from field as they took a 41-34 halftime lead.
-Point guard Dru Smith kept the cold-shooting Tigers in the game, piling up 11 points and six rebounds in the first half.
+“We can’t have a level of success with X and Dru playing 35 or 40 minutes.
+That’s exhausting,” Missouri coach Cuonzo Martin said.
+“We can’t have that many guys with zeroes.”

-Mississippi State extended its lead to 11 points with 12 minutes left in the game before Missouri responded with a 9-0 run, capped by Mitchell Smith’s follow-dunk of a Pinson miss.
+Mississippi State led 41-34 at halftime and extended its lead to 11 points with 12 minutes left in the game.
+Missouri responded with a 9-0 run, capped by Mitchell Smith’s follow-dunk of a Pinson miss.
 Pinson tied the game at 53 with a pull-up jumper in transition.

-Mississippi State leaned on Perry to regain control.
-He scored in the lane on consecutive possessions.
+The Tigers never got the lead, though.
+They did cut the deficit to two points on Dru Smith’s drive with 1:59 left.
+But Carter had the late answers.

+“I was really happy for Tyson Carter,” Howland said.
+“He’s our one senior, and he plays like a senior.”

-As was the case in the previous meeting, Mississippi State dared Missouri to make 3-pointers and the Tigers couldn’t do it.
-Missouri made just 6 of 29 from 3-point range.
+When these teams met in January, Mississippi State dared Missouri to make 3-pointers.
+The Tigers made just 5 of 25 from beyond the arc and lost by 27 points.
+It was the same story Saturday, as Missouri made just 6 of 29 from 3-point range.

+“Our defense was incredible,” Howland said.
+“They had some good looks from 3 that they didn’t make — thank you, Lord.”

+Martin didn’t quibble too much with his team’s shot selection.
+He said the Missouri players who practice outside shooting should take those shots when they’re open.
+Martin was confused when forward Jeremiah Tilmon, who had attempted just one 3-pointer all season, inexplicably launched a 3 during crunch time.

 BIG PICTURE

-Missouri: The loss to Mississippi State was just the third time in conference action that Jeremiah Tilmon and Mark Smith both played.
+Missouri: The loss to Mississippi State was just the third time in conference action that Tilmon and Mark Smith both played.
 Tilmon and Smith were expected to be the stars of the team entering the season, but Tilmon missed 14 games with a foot injury and Smith sat out seven with a back injury.
-As Missouri tries to salvage an NIT bid, Tilmon and Smith are playing complementary roles.
-Tilmon scored seven points, and Smith didn’t score.
+Tilmon showed signs of his old self against the Bulldogs, scoring seven points in 21 minutes.
+He helped hold Perry to four points in the second half after Missouri changed its defensive assignment.

 UP NEXT